tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 a while, the superblock is atomically flushed to storage forming a new checkpoint.
 When a replica crashes and restarts it loses access to its previous in-memory superblock.
 It reads the previous checkpoint/superblock from storage and reconstructs the lost state by replaying the suffix of the log of prepares after that checkpoint.
-Determinism guarantees that the replica ends up in the same state.
+Determinism guarantees that the replica ends up in the exact
+same state.

 TigerBeetle assumes that replica's storage can fail.
 If a replica writes a prepare to the WAL or a